fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 - The newly fetched Artifact revision differs from the current Artifact.

-When the HelmChart is "reconciling", the `Ready` Condition status becomes `False`, and the controller adds a Condition with the following attributes to the HelmChart's `.status.conditions`:
+When the HelmChart is "reconciling", the `Ready` Condition status becomes `Unknown` when the controller detects drift, and the controller adds a Condition with the following attributes to the HelmChart's `.status.conditions`:

 - `type: Reconciling`
 - `status: "True"`
-- `reason: NewGeneration` | `reason: NoArtifact`
+- `reason: Progressing` | `reason: ProgressingWithRetry`

 If the reconciling state is due to a new version, it adds an additional Condition with the following attributes: